onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The Great Reset is a paradigm change in the accounting of relevance and status

 I don’t know about intelligent design, but you know what is unintelligent design?
 Designing a system in which the most-consequential parts of it are hidden to itself.
 There is no intellectual property - there is only heritage.
-If you’re moronic with the fundamentals - you’ll be catastrophic in the implementations.
+If you’re moronic with the fundamentals - you’ll be catastrophic in/with the  implementations/manifestations.

+The Fabric of Society

 Intellectual property is a crime against consciousness